Confused by the difference between Google Analytics and Google Search Console? Find out 7 differences between the two from a blogger's perspective.

 When you look at Google Analytics, you'll see data about the traffic to your site from all sources–social media, referral, your emails, and other search engines like Bing or Yahoo.

 Search Console is only about your site's results in Google's search engine.

-3. Real-time data vs. two-day delay
+3. Real-time data vs. a delay of a few hours

 In Analytics, you can open the Realtime Overview report and watch the number of active users change as people visit your site or click off of it.

 There is a few hour lag time with Search Console.
 For example, Search Console shows me that it was last updated 7 hours ago.

 4. Starts with the click vs. ends with the click